Mardeg/svgklondike/README.md

 ☑Internationalisation: country flags as a dropdown for translation (except for rules)

-☐Bug: enable moving cards from the foundation to the tableau

 ☐Add: animate waste turning over to become the deck when it's empty, and animate flipping facedown cards

 ☐Accessibility: Left and Right handed modes